-The Department of Homeland Security (DHS) Science and Technology Directorate (S&T) develops science and technology solutions to address real-world threats and situations including cyber-attacks, hurricanes, power outages, collapsed buildings, active shooters, wildfires, threats to border protection, improvised explosive devices, and biological threats.
-Whatever the scenario, S&T’s mission is to strengthen America’s security and resilience by providing innovative technology solutions, procedures and guidance for the Homeland Security Enterprise, which consists of DHS components and first responders across the country.
+The Department of Homeland Security (DHS) Science and Technology Directorate (S&T) conducts research and development on behalf of the Department to address real-world threats and situations, including cyber-attacks, hurricanes, climate change, power outages, collapsed buildings, active shooters, wildfires, threats to border protection, improvised explosive devices, and biological threats.
+Whatever the scenario, S&T’s mission is to strengthen America’s security and resilience by providing innovative technology solutions, procedures and guidance for homeland security end users, which consist of DHS components and first responders across the country.
 S&T does not do this alone; we work with industry to find and harness technology solutions and transition those solutions to homeland security operators in the field.

-After you've followed the general guidance for doing business with DHS, if you are interested in doing business specifically with S&T, a good first step is to determine if your concept, technology or product aligns with a high-priority need identified by DHS.
-These DHS technology needs are described in S&T's new Industry Guide.
-S&T is interested in partnering with industry more.
-We developed the Industry Guide to help match industry know-how with the most pressing homeland security challenges.
-The Industry Guide describes S&T's technical focus areas, lays out DHS technology needs, and identifies tools for partnering with us.
+Visit our Work with S&T page to learn more about doing business specifically with S&T, and find out if your concept, technology or product aligns with a high-priority need identified by DHS.
+To help match industry’s know-how with our most pressing homeland security challenges, we’ve developed an Industry Guide that describes S&T's technical focus areas, lays out DHS technology needs, and identifies tools for partnering with us.

-Specific opportunities, such as announcements of Small Business Innovation Research (SBIR) topics or open invitations through our Long Range Broad Agency Announcement are located on our searchable portal.
-FedBizOpps is the primary portal for traditional contracting opportunities.
+Specific opportunities, such as announcements of Small Business Innovation Research and Silicon Valley Innovation Program topics or open invitations through our Long Range Broad Agency Announcement are located on our searchable portal.
+Sam.gov is the primary portal for traditional contracting opportunities.

-S&T also provides additional online resources where businesses and universities can learn about potential partnerships with S&T.
+S&T also provides additional online resources where industry, academia, and innovators can learn about potential partnerships and opportunities to work with S&T.